Manage Funding Sources

 call accepts an optional updateCardFundingSource

 parameter (default value is true).
-This parameter is a flag to indicate whether to automatically update unfunded cards' funding source when a new funding source is created:// For Stripe
+This parameter is a flag to indicate whether to automatically update unfunded cards' funding source when a new funding source is created:

 const completionData: CompleteFundingSourceStripeCardCompletionDataInput = {